Disease Guide ·Entropion ·2026

 The Timing Problem

-Entropion is often visible in puppyhood.
-If noted at any vet visit before your policy starts, it becomes pre-existing and excluded.
-Enroll your puppy as early as possible — before their first full eye exam if you can.
+Often visible in puppyhood.
+If noted before policy starts, it becomes pre-existing and excluded.
+Enroll as early as possible-ideally before first eye exam.

 Red flag · Deductible